-Owning a home is a big accomplishment, and any reasonable homeowner will try to protect their home from damage.
-Whether it be a small incident or a major disaster, it is never easy seeing one of your most prized possessions damaged.
+A home is typically the largest single purchase a person will make during their lifetime.
+Considering how expensive a home investment can be, any reasonable homeowner will try to protect their home from damage.
 Unfortunately, some events are beyond our control.
 When a natural disaster strikes, there is not much we can do to prevent the ruin it will leave behind.
-These catastrophic events can be life-altering and force many people to have to uproot and start over.

 Does homeowners insurance cover landslides?

-A standard homeowners insurance policy is meant to protect your home from specific types of losses, but the coverage excludes landslides.
+A standard homeowners insurance policy is meant to protect your home from specific types of losses, but the coverage excludes landslides, mudslides and other types of earth movement.
 Most insurance companies cover the standard perils such as fire, theft and wind damage.
 In addition to the standard coverages, some offer endorsements as well as added insurance for things not automatically included.
 However, each company is different and some may offer more or less coverage options than others.
 One thing most companies usually have in common is what they exclude.

 Many natural disasters are not covered under a standard homeowners insurance policy.
 Even property insurers that offer endorsements do not have one for landslides.
 These losses can become costly because their damage is often extensive and affects many people at once.
 So if an insurance company took on those risks, it could drive up all homeowners premiums to account for potentially paying expensive landslide claims.